Module 2: Equivalent Statements & Proofs #

 The “divides” notation indicates \(x\) will be an integer.
 (Note: This notation could be used for subsets of \(\mathbb{Z}\), such as \(\mathbb{N}\) and \(\mathbb{W}\), but without specification, it is assumed to be on integers)

-\textbf{Logical Form:} \((\forall x \in \mathbb{Z}) (3|x \Rightarrow 3|x^{2})\)
+Logical Form: \((\forall x \in \mathbb{Z}) (3|x \Rightarrow 3|x^{2})\)

-\textbf{Strategy:} We have that \(3|x\) and need to get to \(3|x^2\).
-By using the definition of divides we can rewrite these in different but equivalent ways: \(3|x\) iff there is some integer \(k\) such that \(x = 3k\)
+\[ \begin{cases} \textrm{Now,...(We need to fill this part in)}\\ \textrm{Hence,} 3|x^2.\textrm{Thus, if }3|x, \textrm{ then } 3|x^2. \textrm{ As \\(x\\) was arbitrary, for all integers x, if 3|x, then 3|x².}\\ QED. \end{cases} \]Strategy: We have that \(3|x\) and need to get to \(3|x^2\).
+By using the definition of divides we can rewrite these in different but equivalent ways:

 \(3|x^2\) iff there is some integer \(j\) such that \(x^2=3j\)

 This means we need to get from \(x = 3k\) to \(x^2 = 3j\).
 Also, as we have assumed \(3|x\), we know that there is an integer \(k\) such that \(x = 3k\).
-As \(3|x^2\), we need to find an integer \(j\) such that \(x^2 = 3j.\)

 Now, as we have \(x = 3k\) (for some integer \(k\)), we will use this to “examine” \(x^2\):